ignite/modules/x/fundraising/spec/01_concepts.md

 ### When the auction ends:

-The auction will end when the last time of `EndTimes` is arrived.
+The auction will end when the last time of `EndTime` is arrived.

 ### How `MatchedPrice` is determined: